Birdchain/whitepaper-business/README.md

 No. Birdchain will send SMS messages only to the numbers provided by the company.
 Businesses will have to collect their own contact database.
 Birdchain will only facilitate the A2P SMS distribution service.

 **How will operators react to your service?**
 It is unlikely for operators to take any real action in the next three-four years.
 First of all, we assume that SMS delivery is of low importance to them as it generates relatively small profits.
 Secondly, we assume that operators are not going to risk getting sued for privacy violation (reading private messages) and even if they won, the cost of victory would be too high.
-Thirdly, if a Birdchain app user does not send more messages per day/month than they can send according to their operator’s Fair Usage Agreement, operator will not have any pretext to check what messages were sent from the phone.
+Thirdly, if a Birdchain app user does not send more messages per day/month than they can send according to their operator’s Fair Usage Agreement, the operator will not have any pretext to check what messages were sent from the phone.

-**How Birdchain will protect privacy of a sender?**
+**How will Birdchain protect the privacy of a sender?**
 Sender’s number will be visible to the person who receives SMS.
 At the moment, there is no way to avoid it.
 We understand that this might be a drawback for some potential app users so, from the earliest Birdchain versions, we are going to implement several security features:

 Firstly, we will not send transactional or promotional messages to Birdchain app user’s contact list.
 The message will be delivered from someone else's phone.

 Secondly, the name of the sending company will be clearly stated in the message text so that receiver would know who to contact in case he/she wanted to cancel the subscription.

-Thirdly, for the first 72 hours after sending the promotional or transactional message, Birdchain app will block all incoming calls and messages from the specific number to which it will been sent.
+Thirdly, for the first 72 hours after sending the promotional or transactional message, Birdchain app will block all incoming calls and messages from the specific number to which it will be sent.
 It means that the person who receives an SMS will not be able to contact the person whose phone was used to deliver it.

-**How much money people will be able to earn?**
+**How much money will people be able to earn?**
 The answer to this question strongly depends on the country and demand for the Birdchain service.
 Rough calculations suggest that under average conditions a Birdchain app user in the USA could earn **50-100 USD** per month.
 More or less the same amount could be earned in most parts of the world.
 Exceptions: in developing countries earnings may be lower due to lower regular A2P SMS service prices; under perfect conditions in Germany and Belgium monthly earnings could reach up to 300 euros.
 These are theoretical estimations and may be different after applying Birdchain in real life.

 *Please note that Birdchain itself does not guarantee any payments to its users.*

 # Content engagement
 One of the easiest ways for people to start earning money will be the involvement in the content engagement.
 Foremost, we will develop the opportunity to receive BIRD Tokens for previewing the adverts.
-Later, we will install a live stream and provide other opportunities of content broadcast.
+Later, we will install a live stream and provide other opportunities for the content broadcast.

-## How content engagement is going to work?
+## How is content engagement going to work?

 **Video viewing**

-For every video ad preview, users will get a reward of a certain amount of tokens.
+For every video ad preview, users will get a reward for a certain amount of tokens.
 To accomplish this, users ought to open a designated app section and begin previewing the adverts.
 After the video preview, BIRD tokens would be automatically transferred to their account.

-Companies will be able to choose the amount they are willing to pay for an video preview and indicate their target group demographics: location, age, gender and other data.
+Companies will be able to choose the amount they are willing to pay for a video preview and indicate their target group demographics: location, age, gender and other data.
 The company will only have to indicate the amount their want to assign (and transfer the sum as BIRD tokens), then choose the maximum amount of payment for a single preview, the number of times the entry could be previewed by the same person, and the preview video ad duration required, to merit earning the preview payment.
 The price of a single preview will be calculated accordingly.
 In case the company's campaign budget is not expended, the remaining amount will return to the company's wallet.

 **Live stream**